 List Your Monthly Expenses

-First, you need to list all of your expenses the same way that you would with a normal budget.
+First, list all of your expenses the same way that you would with a normal budget.
 This allows you to see where your money needs to go.
-After you have listed all the expenses, you need to add ten percent savings to your total.
-If you are self-employed you need to add in your taxes as an expense.
-If you have money above this budget amount in any given month it needs to go into savings.
-You may want to have separate savings account for taxes and one specifically for months where you do not make as much money.
+After you have listed all the expenses, add in what you plan to put into savings.
+Try to shoot for 10% of your average monthly income.

-Cover Your Monthly Expenses and Save the Remaining Balance
+Save the Remaining Balance

 Find Ways to Supplement Your Income

 It helps to have multiple income streams in place if you are dealing with income fluctuations.
 A second job or a side business from home can create additional income for you and ease the ups and downs.
 You can also take on seasonal work if you notice that your income drops at specific times during the year.